sdediego/django-clean-architecture/README.md

 Later update database with each value for the corresponding provider _api_key_ setting using the backend admin panel.

 ## Run the API backend:

-Create docker images and execute the containers.
+Create docker images and execute the containers for development.
 From the project directory:
 ```
 docker-compose -f ./docker/docker-compose.yaml -f ./docker/docker-compose.dev.yaml up
 ```